derekxkwan/sudokusolver-rs/README.md

 References the backtracking search algorithm as described in this [towardsdatascience article](https://towardsdatascience.com/solving-sudoku-with-ai-d6008993c7de) by Justin Svegliato and solves a sudoku puzzle using constraint propagation (in Rust!).

 ## usage
-problem file to open is passed as the first argument and takes the form of comma-separated values (9 per row, see the problems folder for examples)
+problem file to open is passed as the first argument and takes the form of comma-separated values (9 per row, see the problems folder for examples).
+If no file path is given, it defaults to testprob1 (described below)

 ## example problems
 are in the problems folder